IBS & SIBO Management Options

 Recipe and meal guidance is given, and you will also receive email support between sessions.

-“I’ve struggled with functional gut problems for a number of years, and Carol was the first nutritionist I’ve worked with who actually helped me alleviate my most uncomfortable symptoms.
+“I’ve struggled with IBS for a number of years, and Carol was the first nutritionist I’ve worked with who actually helped me alleviate my most uncomfortable symptoms.
 I find myself afraid to eat foods I love because I’m anxious and scared of how my body will react.
 Of course, this also plays a critical role in my body image.
 In our first session, I explained that I am not comfortable in my body as a result of my symptoms, and that it completely clouds how I view my body.
 In just a few sessions we’ve reduced my bloating pain and have made more progress in my recovery than I ever expected.
 I am so grateful for how Carol is helping me rediscover comfort in my body, both mentally and physically.”

-“I worked with Carol for several months to navigate the low FODMAP diet for post-infectious irritable bowel syndrome.
+“I worked with Carol for several months to navigate the low FODMAP diet for post-infectious IBS.
 At first a glance, the diet seemed very complicated.
 Thankfully, Carol is well-versed in the low FODMAP plan and proved to be a tremendous resource to me.
 Carol created a plan tailored to my dietary preferences and helped me find ways to better integrate the low FODMAP plan into my lifestyle.”